Building Community muscle -

 In this video, we'll discuss how our community values can support and guide us to have difficult conversations, some of the common reasons we might need to address a situation with a volunteer, and why it's human nature to avoid them.

-Now that we've reviewed some of the core considerations and strategies for venturing into courageous conversations, use these scenarios, designed to help you explore common examples of challenges with volunteers and reflect on how you might respond.
+Now that we've reviewed some of the core considerations and strategies for venturing into courageous conversations, use these scenarios, designed to help you explore common examples of challenges with volunteers, and reflect on how you might respond.

 Click through the scenarios below using the arrows or 3 dots to explore more; then watch the video to "unpack" each scenario.